 You might also like to read:

 Located in Mong Kok, the Yuen Po Street Bird Market is a haven for older men who keep birds as a pastime.
 You’ll find small stalls selling wooden bird cages, from the simple to the ornate, and everything a cute little bird could need.
 Find out more about the Yuen Po Street Bird Market here.

 2. Flower Market

 One of my favourite places in Hong Kong, the Flower Market is home to shop after shop full of beautiful, bright green plants, orchids and large bunches of flowers.
 If I lived in Hong Kong, this is where I would spend all of my money, given gardening and plants are my favourite!
-Find out more about Flower Market Road here.
+Find Flower Market Road here.